Bidibidi Refugee Settlement

 Bidibidi Refugee Settlement is a refugee camp located in Yumbe District, West Nile sub-Region in Uganda and in the Eastern part of Africa.
 It is one of the world’s largest refugee settlements in Africa, housing approximately 285,000 refugees fleeing conflict in South Sudan as of late 2016.
-In 2017, and refugees from DR Congo. it was described as the largest refugee settlement site in the world, and in 2023, it was labeled "Africa’s largest refugee camp" by The Guardian.
+In 2017, it was characterised as the largest refugee settlement in the world.